ShanderB/bm40v2-bm40hsrgb/README.md

  ####  hex files
 >
-> - Install qmk tookbox.
+> - Install qmk toolbox.
 > - Active 'reset' mode on your keyboard.
 > - flash the hex file on your keyboard.